-Exclusion can only be used for a breach of the academy's behaviour policy, and/or where allowing the pupil to remain in school would seriously harm the education or welfare of the pupil or others such as staff or pupils in the school.
-The academy Behaviour Policy must be widely published to all pupils and parents on the academy's website.
+Permanent exclusion can only be used for a serious breach of the academy's behaviour policy, or persistent breaches, and, where allowing the pupil to remain in school would seriously harm the education or welfare of the pupil or others such as staff or pupils in the school.
+The academy Behaviour Policy must be regularly reviewed and widely published to all pupils and parents on the academy's website.
 There are two types of exclusion: suspension (previously referred to as fixed-term) and permanent exclusion.
 A half day suspension or lunch-time suspension is classed as one session.
 A full day suspension is therefore classed as two sessions.

-When a pupil is suspended or excluded, parents will be notified "without delay"; this will be a phone call from the Headteacher or member of the SLT on the same day the exclusion is made, followed up by a letter to confirm the exclusion.
-If the child is known to social care, or is a LAC, then the Social Worker and/or virtual school head will be notified at the same time.
+When a pupil is suspended or excluded, parents will be notified "without delay"; this will be a phone call from the Headteacher or member of the SLT on the same day the exclusion is made, followed up by a letter to confirm the exclusion and the reason(s) for it.
+When a pupil is suspended or excluded, the local authority must be notified without delay - regardless of the length of suspension.

+If the child is known to social care, is a LAC, or living under a 'kinship care' arrangement, then the Social Worker and/or virtual school head will be notified at the same time.
 All exclusions are logged on the academy MIS and copies of letters and other documentation saved on the child's record.